Push/Pull logoPush/Pull

 If you run more than three saved routines across push/pull/legs, upper/lower planning, or short travel blocks, that cap becomes less about price and more about training friction.

-1-2 repeatable routinesUsually enough if you like a simple manual log.Stay with Strong if friction stays low.
+1-2 repeatable routinesStay on Strong free if you like a simple manual log.Keep Strong if friction stays low.

-Want clearer overload decisionsYou review history and decide progression manually.Push/Pull is the better fit.
+Want clearer overload decisionsStrong stays manual even with PRO.Push/Pull is usually the better fit.

-Apple Watch-first workflowStill a credible option with watch and Apple Health support.Test both apps with your normal sessions.
+Apple Watch-first workflowStrong remains credible with watch logging, timers, and live sync.Test both apps with your normal sessions.

 What makes a good Strong app alternative?